The Vanishing Beast: Chapter Two

 “What was the charm meant to accomplish?”
 Henry asked.

 “It was one of my own invention.
 The purpose was threefold: attract luck, prosperity, and good health.
-Hah, I don’t quite remember, but I think I might have used a symbol for summoning…?”
+I don’t quite remember, but I think I might have used a symbol that could, by some interpretations, be read as one for summoning…?”
 Saoirse said with a sheepish shrug.
 “I left it under the baby’s pillow.”

 Saoirse’s expression turned troubled.
 “Oh, dear.
-I had forgotten about that, actually.”
+I hadn’t considered that, actually.”

-Alice groaned.
-To Henry, she said, “They won’t really try to blame Saoirse, will they?
+Alice groaned, then turned sharply toward Henry.
+“They won’t really try to blame Saoirse, will they?
 It’s just a silly little charm.”

 “In my experience, the police go for the most obvious solution, even if it’s not the correct one.
-They’ll claim Saoirse’s charm summoned something to kill Hathaway, even if such magic isn’t possible or within Saoirse’s abilities,” Henry explained.
-“Unless…Ms. Evans, is there anything else I should be aware of before taking on this case?”
+They’re also unfortunately ignorant to the limits of sídhe magic.
+They may claim Saoirse’s charm summoned something to kill Hathaway, even if such magic is neither possible nor within Saoirse’s abilities,” Henry explained.
+“Ms. Evans, is there anything else I should be aware of before taking on this case?”

 “Not that I can think of,” Saoirse said, tapping a finger to her lips.